 Generally, embalming is chosen because it appears to keep a loved one's remains intact after death.
 Following the process of embalming, it helps people imagine that their loved ones have just been peacefully asleep the whole time.
 It helps with the grieving process and makes enduring a loved one's end of life more manageable.

-Unbeknownst to many, the actual embalming process can be just as invasive as surgery.
+Many people don't realized that the actual embalming process can be just as invasive as surgery.
 During embalming, your bodily fluids are entirely removed, and both the mouth and eyes are artificially shut.

 When you choose direct cremation, there is no actual invasive procedure unless the body has any medical devices (pacemakers, etc.) or implants.
 Even in that case, the process is minimal at best, and there are little to no surgical tools are necessary to prepare the body for direct cremation.